norahalhazab/Safir-Al--Mondial/README.md

-Restaurants: Example query: "Find me restaurant in jeddah".
+Restaurants: Example query: "restaurant in jeddah".

 Fallback: If the message doesn't match any of the above, the chatbot will use Google Gemini to generate a response.